ianwitecki/ApacheSparkCode/sparkgraphx.md

-# Spark Recommendation Assignment
+# Spark GraphX Assignment

 ## In Class Questions
-1. The user Ids range from 6 to 2649429.
-1. There are 404,555 distinct user ids.
+1. There are  distinct descriptor names.
-1. User 372233 has given 15 five star ratings.
-1. The movie American Beauty has the most user ratings with 154,832 user rating.
-1. The movie American Beauty has the most 4 star ratings with 57,537 ratings.
+1. The 10 most common descriptor names are .
+1. The 10 most common descriptor names in major topics are .
+1. Theoretically could be  pairs.
+1. There are  actual pairs.
+1. The graph of pair terms should not be directed becuase there will never be case where a descriptor has an ed    ge to another descriptor, but there is no edge from that the destination descriptor back.
+This implies that our gra    ph is only interested in how related different descriptors are to each other.

 ## Out of Class Questions